Unaihub/Unaihub/README.md

 ## Notes

-This example show how to integrate the TypeScript type system into Next.js.
+This example show howe to integrate the TypeScript type system into Next.js.
 Since TypeScript is supported out of the box with Next.js, all we have to do is to install TypeScript.

 ```
 npm install --save-dev typescript